hololeo/Ellama/README.md

 </table>

-If you find these scripts useful you can support it for free by
+If this work has been helpful to you, you can help out for free by clicking ⭐ to star the repository.

-clicking ⭐ Star repo.